-Sikkim formed the part of North Eastern region in 2002, becoming the eighth state.
+Sikkim formed part of the North Eastern region in 2002, becoming the eighth state.
 Sikkim shares an international border with Bhutan in the east, Nepal in the west, and China in the north while Arunachal Pradesh shares an international border with Myanmar in the east, China in the north, and Bhutan in the west.
-So, many people are of the view that Seven sisters include Sikkim as well.
+So, many people are of the view that the Seven sisters include Sikkim as well.
 But Sikkim is just a part of the North Eastern region and not of the Seven Sisters.

-These North Eastern states are diversified from rest of the country in terms of their culture and geographical location.
-The term was coined by Jyoti Prasad Saikia, a journalist in Tripura during the inauguration of the new states in January, 1972.
-Till 1963, Northeast India comprised of Assam and the legal conditions of Manipur and Tripura.
+These North Eastern states are diversified from the rest of the country in terms of their culture and geographical location.
+The term was coined by Jyoti Prasad Saikia, a journalist in Tripura during the inauguration of the new states in January 1972.
+Till 1963, Northeast India comprised Assam and the legal conditions of Manipur and Tripura.
 Nagaland was cut out of Assam in 1963, Meghalaya in 1972, Arunachal Pradesh in 1987, and Mizoram in 1987.
 Sikkim joined the Indian Union in 1975.

 Arunachal Pradesh (Itanagar)

 The largest of the Seven Sisters of the North East.
-Arunachal Pradesh literally means ‘the land of dawn-lit mountains’, is bordered by Bhutan, Tibet and Myanmar on three sides and the Indian states of Assam and Nagaland in the south.
-This unique region is culturally, ecologically and administratively closer to its frontier neighbors than the rest of mainland India.
+Arunachal Pradesh literally means ‘the land of dawn-lit mountains, is bordered by Bhutan, Tibet, and Myanmar on three sides and the Indian states of Assam and Nagaland in the south.
+This unique region is culturally, ecologically, and administratively closer to its frontier neighbors than the rest of mainland India.

 The land is mostly mountainous with the Himalayan ranges.
 The state is divided into five river valleys – the Kameng, the Subansiri, the Siang, the Lohit, and the Tirap.
-This almost virgin land beckons visitors with its verdant valleys, pristine water bodies, rich heritage and ancient monuments.
+This almost virgin land beckons visitors with its verdant valleys, pristine water bodies, rich heritage, and ancient monuments.

-Assam is located in the northeast of India.
+Assam is located in northeast India.
 The state shares its borders with Arunachal Pradesh, Nagaland, Manipur, Mizoram, Meghalaya, Tripura, and West Bengal.
 The state shares international borders with Bangladesh, Myanmar, and the Kingdom of Bhutan.

-Assam is India’s gateway to northeast, the Siliguri Corridor in Assam connects the Northeastern states to India.
+Assam is India’s gateway to the northeast, the Siliguri Corridor in Assam connects the Northeastern states to India.
 The land is only 21 to 40 kilometers wide.
 All the rivers that flood the plains in Assam originate in Arunachal Pradesh and Nagaland.
 Mizoram and Manipur are connected to the rest of India through Barak Valley in Assam.

 Tripura is a state in northeastern India.
 The third-smallest state in the country, it covers 10,491.69 km2 (4,050.86 sq mi) and is bordered by Bangladesh to the north, south, and west, and the Indian states of Assam and Mizoram to the east.
 Heavily forested, it’s renowned for its vast array of bamboo products.
 Handloom weaving is also a significant industry there.
 Tucked away in a corner of the northeast, surrounded by Bangladesh on three sides, the lush green mountains and valleys of Tripura have attracted many different peoples over the centuries.

 Manipur is described as the Jewel of India.
 The state is bordered by the Indian states of Nagaland to its north, Mizoram to its south, Assam to its west, and shares an international border with Myanmar to its east.
-Manipur is a land of unparalleled natural beauty with an oval-shaped lush valley surrounded by a range of evergreen blue hills with surplus amount of fauna and flora.
-Manipur is home to majestic mountains, fabulous lakes, natural caves, immense natural beauty and many other attractions.
+Manipur is a land of unparalleled natural beauty with an oval-shaped lush valley surrounded by a range of evergreen blue hills with a surplus amount of fauna and flora.
+Manipur is home to majestic mountains, fabulous lakes, natural caves, immense natural beauty, and many other attractions.

 Meghalaya is located in northeastern India and was created on April 2, 1970.
-The state covers an area of 22,429 square kilometres and is bordered by Assam and Bangladesh.
+The state covers an area of 22,429 square kilometers and is bordered by Assam and Bangladesh.
 Nestled in North-East India, this power-packed state has a lot on offer for travelers.
 It is home to different tribes of unique cultures, adrenaline-pumping adventure opportunities, spectacular scenery, and local legends.